rackerlabs/support-how-to/content/rackspace-email/set-up-dns-records-for-cloud-office-email-and-skype-for-business.md

 **MX Records** tell other email providers where to send email.
 In this case, you would like to set your MX Records to point to Rackspace.
 [More on MX Records](https://support.rackspace.com/how-to/dns-record-definitions#mx-record).

-**SPF (Sender Policy Framework)** Records reduce unwanted SPAM and spoofing from your domain and help ensure best-possible deliverability of your outgoing emails.
+**SPF Records** reduce unwanted SPAM, spoofing from your domain, as well as help ensure best-possible deliverability of your outgoing emails.
 [More on SPF Records](https://support.rackspace.com/how-to/dns-record-definitions#txt-record)

 **Autodiscover Records** allow for full functionality of calendar features (free/busy information) and easier email client setups.
 [More on Autodiscover Records](https://support.rackspace.com/how-to/dns-record-definitions#cname-record)

 *Warning: Changing DNS settings for a domain that was previously hosting email elsewhere will require user email clients and devices to be reconfigured to point to Rackspace.
-Send your users to [http://emailhelp.rackspace.com](http://emailhelp.rackspace.com) to assist them with new settings.*
+Send your users to [https://emailhelp.rackspace.com](http://emailhelp.rackspace.com) to assist them with new settings.*

 1. Log into your domain DNS host control panel, as identified above.
-2. Set the DNS entries to the following (ensure there are no other MX record entries or you will have complications with email).
-[How do I edit/add entries for my DNS host?](https://support.rackspace.com/how-to/find-dns-host#how-do-add-or-edit-entries-for-my-dns-host)
+2. Set the DNS entries to the following (ensure there are no other MX record entries or you will experience email complications).
+[How do I edit/add entries for my DNS host?](https://support.rackspace.com/how-to/find-dns-host#how-do-i-add-or-edit-entries-for-my-dns-host)

 *Note: The field headings below may vary slightly depending on your DNS host.
 Reference your DNS host for further information.*
 |Type    |Hostname                   |Destination                      |Priority    |TTL                           |
 |--------|---------------------------|---------------------------------|------------|------------------------------|
 |MX      | @ or left blank           |mx1.emailsrvr.com                |10          |3600 seconds or lowest allowed|